superseriousbusiness/gotosocial/docs/user_guide/settings.md

 ### Enable RSS feed of Public posts

-RSS (Really Simple Syndication) is a protocol for web feeds separate from ActivityPub, where users can aggregrate various feeds from different sites like blogs and podcasts.
+RSS feeds for users are disabled by default, but can be opted into with this checkbox.
+For more information see [RSS](./rss.md).
 It's important to note that this by-passes follow requests, allowing anyone to get updates on your public posts.
 This feed only includes posts set as 'Public' (see [Privacy Settings](./posts.md#privacy-settings)).

 ### Custom CSS
 If enabled on your instance, [Custom CSS](./custom_css.md) allows you to theme the way your profile looks when visited through a browser.
 When this setting is not enabled, the field is hidden.